msusdev/AI102TrainerPrep/AI-102-Trainer-Prep.md

 #### Azure administrator training

 While AI-102 does not cover Azure administration tasks, you must be able to navigate the Azure portal, create services and resources in the portal, and configure those resources.
-Familiarity with PowerShell or Bash and Azure Resource Manager (ARM) templates is also useful to help demonstrate the automation of provisioning of services. <!-- removed the term 'recommended' as the MS Style guide asks to avoid using it -->
+Familiarity with PowerShell or Bash and Azure Resource Manager (ARM) templates is also useful to help demonstrate the automation of provisioning of services.

 As participants will need guidance on navigating the portal and creating and configuring services, you can develop expertise through the following targeted training resources: